 A great way to counter some of the above challenges in today’s classrooms is by focusing on active learning as a classroom management tool.
 Active learning involves promoting student-centered learning by students engaging in higher-order thinking and understanding content, focusing on 21st-century skills and student achievement.

 For example, if you’re looking at the evolution of dinosaurs into birds, instead of saying: “What do you think caused dinosaurs to evolve into birds?”, ask students to develop their own hypothesis, support it with evidence, and then defend their answer.
-By allowing the students to be more actively involved in what they are learning, you are allowing them to retain more information and show proof of concepts they are learning.
+By allowing the students to be more actively involved in what they are learning, you are allowing them to retain more information and show proof of the concepts they are learning.

 The benefits of this easy tweak in content delivery are huge.
 The students are more engaged in learning, they are looking at things from multiple angles to form their own opinions, and the instructor is able to spend less time answering questions about content that has already been clearly laid out.